CS2103AUG2016-F12-B2/addressbook-level4/docs/DeveloperGuide.md

 > Use case ends

 3a.
-The given index is invalid
+Invalid index given to delete

 > 3a1.
 TodoApp shows an error message
   Use case resumes at step 2

+3b.
+Value of completion is true
+> 3b1.
+TodoApp does nothing

+>Use case ends

-#### Use case: Set deadline to a task
+#### Use case: Mark a task as uncompleted

 **MSS**

 1. User requests to list tasks
 2. TodoApp shows a list of tasks
-3. User requests to set a deadline to a specific task
+3. User requests to unmark a specific task in the list
-4. TodoApp sets a deadline for the task and displays the task Use case ends
+4. TodoApp sets completion of the task to

 **Extensions**